 SMART Larkspur Extension Project

-SMART has secured funding for construction of a rail extension Downtown San Rafael to Larkspur.
-Funding will come from the Federal Transit Administration (FTA) Capital Investment Grant Program, The Congestion Mitigation and Air Quality Improvement Program (CMAQ), and Regional Measure 2 Bridge Toll funds.
+SMART has secured funding for construction of a rail extension from Downtown San Rafael to Larkspur.
+Funding comes from the Federal Transit Administration (FTA) Capital Investment Grant Program, The Congestion Mitigation and Air Quality Improvement Program (CMAQ), and Regional Measure 2 Bridge Toll funds.
 This 2.2 mile extension will provide a regional connection with the Golden Gate Ferry to access San Francisco.
 The project includes a terminal station in Larkspur, three bridges and utilizes the recently (2010) rehabilitated Cal Park Tunnel that connects San Rafael and Larkspur.
 For more information about the Larkspur Extension Project - call the Larkspur Extension Project Hotline: 800-959-8660.

 SMART Pathway Construction